-Deficit will be reduced in future years when additional revenues are realized or the General Fund appropriates and transfers funds.
+Deficit within the internal service fund - workers compensation will be reduced in future years when additional revenues are realized or the General Fund appropriates and transfers funds.
+Deficit within the capital improvement funds will be reduced by a bond sale which occurred subsequent to June 30, 2018.